mcharouk/aws/Certification/sysops.md

   * in static web hosting, not possible to communicate with HTTPS between S3 and Cloudfront.
 But still CloudFront can be configured in HTTPS.
   * otherwise, the protocol will be Match Viewer

+* OAI cannot be used with S3 in static web hosting mode

 # WAF

 * regarding AWS managed rules, rules cannot be changed, but action can be changed to count, allowing traffic